yootech123/CYBERSECURITY-ETHICALHACKING/README.md

 # Libraries Used #

-Requests:
-			This library is used to make HTTP requests to the website.
+Requests:  "This library is used to make HTTP requests to the website".

-BeautifulSoup:

-			This library helps parse HTML content, making it easier to extract information from web pages.
+BeautifulSoup:   "This library helps parse HTML content, making it easier to extract information from web pages ".

 SQL Injection Payloads: